vladkorkach/robo_dialling/README.md

+####setup
+info will be provided later

 ####usage
 log in to admin panel

-set your twilio credentials here
+set your twilio credentials here.
+Please note, calls don't work in test mode
 ```
 http://yourdomain.com/admin/call_stats/twiliosetting/
 ```

-go to phone settings by following url
+In order to set up calls schedule use this page
 ```
 http://yourdomain.com/admin/call_stats/celeryphonemodel/
 ```

-set up phone numbers and intervals for calls

 Statistics will be shown on page
 ```